 The best projects contained a high level of evaluation of strengths and weaknesses of the research methods they had used.
-This took a variety of forms, such as interrogating gaps in data or unexpected difficulties experienced in administering a research method, such as not being able to access sources physically or struggling to get responses to a survey due to the pandemic, through to explaining what it is about the specific research method that made it particularly suited to the type of data the candidate collected.
-The sources used were also evaluated, often by explaining why the author is a credible source on the topic or by discussing strengths and limitations of the argument the author had developed in the source.
+This took a variety of forms, such as interrogating gaps in data or unexpected difficulties experienced in administering a research method through to explaining what it is about the specific research method that made it particularly suited to the type of data the candidate collected.
+The sources used were also evaluated, often by explaining why the author is credible source on the topic or by discussing strengths and limitations of the argument the author had developed in the source.
 Less successful reports often omitted any detail on the strengths and weaknesses of the research methods or sources used.
-Some projects dealt with only strengths or weaknesses, with a tendency to focus on what had not gone well.
 Some projects did contain evaluation of methods or sources, but it was superficial and lacking in detail and depth.